ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 Having confirmed that the service is available and is proxying the service broker pods, you can verify the broker responds with information about available services.

-You can view Cloud Foundry related artifacts from the Kubernetes dashboard.
-Choose the `cf` option from the **Namespace** selector.
+Next, you can view Cloud Foundry related artifacts from the Kubernetes dashboard.
+To see that, click on  Namespaces and you would see all the namespaces including the CF for Cloud Foundry.

 {:tip: .tip}

 ### Access the broker from a Cloud Foundry container